-co-located components, reducing the resulting overhead.
+Distributed applications including multiple components and multiple instances of each component are increasingly managed with containers, container pods, and container orchestrators.
+Containers provide a lightweight virtualization technology in which the operating system kernel and many resources can be shared between co-located components, reducing the resulting overhead.
 Container pods formalize this by making it easy to share specific resources and manage together tightly coupled components.
 Orchestrators such as Kubernetes take care of managing a pool of resources and placing component instances in them to compose complete services and applications.

 A key issue in determining the performance of an application is the amount of data exchanged between different components.
-This has been exploited at the VM level in cloud-based environments [5] and at the process level in NUMA servers [14].
+This has been exploited at the VM level in cloudbased environments [5] and at the process level in NUMA servers [14].
 Accurately monitoring inter-application traffic without instrumenting application, as needed to dynamically determine the best placement, is however hard to achieve.
 First, tracing tools that provide detailed information about data flow need changes to the application [17], thus making them unusable at the cloud platform level to be offered as a service.
+Moreover, deploying a single integrated tracing infrastructure across multiple application platforms and middleware components is challenging.
 Intercepting and processing all network traffic would be possible in the platform, but would incur in a very large overhead.
 Kernel-based tracing as in WeaveWorks Scope [20] automatically detects processes, virtualized containers and hosts and established connections.
 Briefly, it captures new connections an closed connections and updates a communication graph accordingly.
-However, it falls short in quantifying the amount of data exchanged, as it captures only connection establishment and tear-down events.1 As we show, directly generalizing Scope's approach imposes a significant overhead
+However, it falls short in quantifying the amount of data exchanged, as it captures only connection establishment and tear-down events.1 As we show, directly generalizing Scope's approach imposes a significant overhead.

 In this paper, we aim at efficient monitoring of distributed systems without requiring application-specific instrumentation or knowledge.
 We achieve it by using eBPF (see Section 2) to intercept key Linux system calls and by judiciously aggregating information in the operating system kernel, within the confines of the limited ability of kernel probes.
-For purposes of evaluation, we implement a prototype monitoring agent and show that, even operating in a black-box fashion, it builds a weighted graph representation of the system reflecting the amount of data exchanged, and with negligible overhead.
-As a second contribution, we present an extensive case study detailing how inter-application traffic can be used for container placement, both automatically by the cloud platform itself and by human operators.
+For purposes of evaluation, we implement a prototype monitoring agent and demonstrate that, even operating in a black-box fashion, it builds a weighted graph representation of the system reflecting the amount of data exchanged, and with negligible overhead.
+We demonstrate it with two well known microservices-oriented application developed by Google and WeaveWorks.
+Additionally, we present an extensive case study detailing how inter-application traffic can be used for container placement, both automatically by the cloud platform itself and by human operators.